Bordeaux- Château Paloumey, Le Saint Julien & Château Mouton Rothschild

 Roasted Lamb Lion with sweet garlic and a side of creamy gratin potatoes.

-Of course we kept the wine flowing between vineyard stops and the list at Le Saint Julian was filled with some spectacular regional bottles.
+The wine kept flowing between stops and the list at Le Saint Julian was filled with some spectacular bottles.

 Mouton Rothschild is another Left Bank winery with 222 acres of gravel soil planted with 80% Cabernet Sauvignon, 16% Merlot, 3% Cabernet Franc and 1% Petit Verdot.